-Education programme 2016/17 focuses on research and design for the city and explores the opportunities posed by emerging technologies for interdisciplinary design practices.
-Strelka will become a speculative urbanism think-tank, a platform for the invention and articulation of a new discourse and new models.
+Education programme 2017/18 focuses on research and design for the city and explores the opportunities posed by emerging technologies for interdisciplinary urban design practices.
+The New Normal is a speculative urbanism think-tank, a platform for the invention and articulation of a new discourse and new models.

 Something has shifted, it seems.
 We are making new worlds faster than we can keep track of them.